Akrotiri and Dhekelia: Education

 Service Children's Education oversees education for children of personnel and MoD employees.
 The Eastern Sovereign Base Area is served by Dhekelia Primary School and Ayios Nikolaos Primary School, which are feeders for King Richard School.
 The Western Sovereign Base Area is served by Episkopi Primary School and Akrotiri Primary School, which are feeders for St. John's School.

 Economy

 No economic statistics are gathered for Akrotiri and Dhekelia.
 The main economic activities are the provision of services to the military, as well as limited agriculture.
 When the territory under the effective control of the Republic of Cyprus switched currencies from the Cypriot pound to the euro on 1 January 2008, Akrotiri and Dhekelia followed suit making the Sovereign Base Areas the only territory under British sovereignty to officially use the euro.

 Transport

-Cypriot motorways pass through both areas.
+Cypriot motorways pass through both areas, the most prominent case being the A3 motorway which runs for approximately 16km within the Dhekelia area.
 There is no public airport within the areas, but the RAF Akrotiri airbase is located there, which has a runway suitable for long-distance flights, but is not used for public flights.

+The closest civilian international airport to the Akrotiri area is Paphos International Airport 25km away, while the closest to the Dhekelia area is Larnaka International Airport 15km away.
+As with the rest of Cyprus, there is no rail transport within the two areas.